Military budget of the United States: Budget for FY2020

 For fiscal year 2020 (FY2020), the Department of Defense's budget authority was approximately $721.5 billion ($721,531,000,000).
 Approximately $712.6 billion is discretionary spending with approximately $8.9 billion in mandatory spending.
 The Department of Defense estimates that $689.6 billion ($689,585,000,000) will actually be spent (outlays).
-Both left-wing and right-wing commentators have advocated for the cutting of military spending.
+Both central right-wing and right-wing commentators have advocated for the cutting of military spending.

 Budget for FY2019

 For FY2019, the Department of Defense's budget authority was $693,058,000,000 (including discretionary and mandatory budget authority).

 Budget request for FY2019

 In February 2018, the Pentagon requested $686 billion for FY2019.

 The John S. McCain National Defense Authorization Act authorized Department of Defense appropriations for 2019 and established policies, but it did not contain the budget itself.
 On 26 July, this bill passed in the House of Representatives by 359–54.
 On 1 August, the US Senate passed it by 87–10.
 The bill was presented to President Trump two days later.
 He signed it on 13 August.

 On 28 September 2018, Trump signed the Department of Defense appropriations bill.
 The approved 2019 Department of Defense discretionary budget was $686.1 billion.
 It has also been described as "$617 billion for the base budget and another $69 billion for war funding."